RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

 - *path*: the path to the file, if needed.
 - *filename*: the filename of the RDB file, optionally compressed and with the .gz suffix.

 ## RDB File from a Google Cloud Storage (GCS) Bucket

+Before you import the RDB file through the RV console, you must go to the Google Cloud Platform (GCP) console and share the file.

-To import an RDB file that’s stored in a GCS bucket, first make sure the file is shared with Redis Cloud.
+To share and import an RDB file that is stored in a GCS bucket:

-To do so, follow these steps in your Google Cloud Platform (GCP) console:
-1. Access your GCP project by clicking it.
+1. Go to the GCP console and click on your GCP project.
-1. Select Cloud Storage in the left-hand menu to open the Storage browser and view your buckets.
+1. Click on the menu to open it, and select **Storage** to open the Storage browser and view your buckets.
-1. Open the bucket where the RDB file is stored by clicking it.
+1. Click on the bucket where the RDB file is stored.
-1. Open the file’s permissions dialog:
+1. Edit the file permissions:
-    1. Select the RDB file.
+    1. Click on the RDB file menu to open it, and click **Edit permissions**.
+    1. Click **Add item**.
+    1. Enter the user details and access:
+       - In the Entity box of the new item, select **User**.
+       - In the Name box of the new item, enter: `service@garantiadata.com`
+       - In the Access box of the new item, select **Reader**.
+    1. Click **Save**.
+1. In the RV management console, go to the database that you want to import into.
-    1. Click the Object Permissions button.
+1. Click **Import**.
-    1. Add access permissions to the service by entering the following information at the bottom of the page:
-    1. In the left-most drop-box, make sure the value User is selected.
+1. Enter the details for the RDB file:
-    1. Next, enter service@garantiadata.com.
-    1. Set permission to Reader.
-    1. Click the Add and then the Save buttons to apply your changes.
-1. Once the file’s permissions are set, you can import it by entering its URL in the Import Dataset dialog’s RDB File Path field using the following syntax: gs://bucketname/[path/]filename.rdb[.gz]
+    - Source Type - Select **Google Cloud Storage**.
+    - RDB file path - Enter the URL for RDB file: `gs://bucketname/[path/]filename.rdb[.gz]`

         Where:
-- *bucketname*: the name of the GCS bucket.
+        - `bucketname`: Name of the GCS bucket
-- *path*: the path to the file, if needed.
+        - `path`: Path to the file
-- *filename*: the filename of the RDB file, optionally compressed and with the .gz suffix
+        - `filename`: Filename of the RDB file, including the .gz suffix if the file is compressed

 ## RDB File from an Azure Blob Storage (ABS) Container

 To import an RDB file that’s stored in an ABS container, enter its URL in the Import Dataset dialog’s RDB File Path field using the following syntax: abs://:storage_account_access_key@storage_account_name/[container/]filename.rdb[.gz]
 Where: